Leo B. Bozell

-Leo Brent Bozell (/boʊˈzɛl/; October 13, 1886 – March 24, 1946) was an American advertising executive who co-founded the advertising agency now known as Bozell.
+Leo Brent Bozell Sr. (/boʊˈzɛl/; October 13, 1886 – March 24, 1946) was an American advertising executive and civic leader.
+He co‑founded the advertising agency Bozell & Jacobs, later known as Bozell.

-Life and career
+Early life and education

-Bozell was born in Mitchell County, Kansas, the son of Clarinda J. (Wallis) and Oscar Bozell.
-He graduated from the University of Kansas in 1910, then worked in the news department of the Wichita Eagle.
-He co-founded Bozell & Jacobs with Morris E. Jacobs in 1921.
+Bozell was born in Mitchell County, Kansas to Clarinda J. (Wallis) and Oscar Bozell.
+He graduated from the University of Kansas in 1910 and began his career in journalism at the Wichita Eagle.
+In 1912 he moved to Omaha, Nebraska, where he worked as a reporter and later city editor for the Omaha Daily News.